Province reports no new cases of COVID-19 - ntv.ca

-Dr. Janice Fitzgerald, Chief Medical Officer of Health, reports no new cases of COVID-19 in the province.
+Dr. Janice Fitzgerald, Chief Medical Officer of Health has confirmed there are no new cases of COVID-19 in the province today.

 -Advertisement-